 The entire system operates on the revolutionary principle that humans will do the right thing if you pay them enough to do it accidentally.

-Defense contractors: Keep 99% of their murder budget PLUS get 270% returns on VICTORY Incentive Alignment Bonds.
+Defense Contractors: Keep 99% of their murder budget PLUS get 272% returns on the 1%.
 They’re literally profiting from peace.
-This is like convincing a vampire to open a blood bank - counterintuitive but mathematically sound.
+This is like convincing a vampire to open a blood bank, counterintuitive but mathematically sound.
+It’s like finding papers in the pocket of pants you’re currently wearing.
+Except the papers multiply.
+While you’re wearing the pants.
+It’s financially inexplicable but legally binding.

-Pharmaceutical companies: Instead of paying $48,000 per lab rat with thumbs, the lab rats pay THEM.
+Big Pharma: Instead of paying $41K (95% CI: $20K-$120K) per lab rat with thumbs, the lab rats pay THEM.
 It’s like if Uber convinced cars to pay for the privilege of driving.
+We call it “reverse expenses” or “profit.”

-Insurance companies: Insurance companies realize healthy people file fewer claims than dead people (dead people file zero claims, which is the ideal customer except they also pay zero premiums, creating a revenue problem).
+Insurance Companies: Healthy people file fewer claims than dead people (dead people file zero claims, which is the ideal customer except they also pay zero premiums, creating a revenue problem).
+Sick people file all the claims.
+We’ll let you do the math since you love math.

-Rich humans: Make 270% returns, which is better than insider trading but somehow legal, like a loophole that’s actually a wormhole to infinite money.
+Billionaires: Make 272% returns, which is better than insider trading but somehow legal, like a loophole that’s actually a wormhole to infinite money.
+It’s like compound interest discovered steroids then did cocaine.

 Nobody has to evolve morally.
 Nobody has to become “better people.”
 You just point everyone’s greed at diseases instead of each other.
 It’s like if you trained a pack of wolves to herd sheep by convincing them the sheep were made of money.
 Except in this case, the wolves are politicians, the sheep are diseases and the money is money.